figutier/topun/README.md

 # topun
-Modifications of the Topological Uncertainty repo from https://github.com/tlacombe/topologicalUncertainty for simple experiments on PyTorch
+Modifications of the Topological Uncertainty repo from https://github.com/tlacombe/topologicalUncertainty experiments on MLPs buit on PyTorch